mysensors/NodeManager/README.md

     void hello();
     // [6] reboot the board
     void reboot();
-    // [8] send NodeManager's the version back to the controller void version();
     // [7] clear the EEPROM
     void clearEeprom();
     // [9] wake up the board
     void wakeup();
-    // process a remote request
-    void process(Request & request);
     // return the value stored at the requested index from the EEPROM int loadFromMemory(int index);
     // [27] save the given index of the EEPROM the provided value